 If your goal is ISO certification, the best method is to create a compliant QMS in stages.
-We have discussed getting your ISO 9001 Quality Management System (QMS) implementation project off the ground.
+We have discussed getting your ISO 9001 Quality Management System (QMS) implementation off the ground.
 Now we will discuss the second stage, continual improvement.
+What is continual improvement in ISO?

 After completing these tasks (delineated in Clause 4 of the ISO 9001 Standard), the next crucial step in implementing an ISO 9001 QMS is to create the continual improvement processes as described in Clause 10 of the standard.
 In terms of Clause 10 improvement primarily consists of Corrective Action.